 Recommendations include: action to improve quality of the property through an MOT style system as a way to bring together and simplify existing regulation and help drive up property standards in rented homes.
 Introduction of a landlord register.
 Proposal to di-construct the silo approach to PRS and develop a clear overarching strategy.

 The South Essex Housing Group will be reviewing the report findings through their dedicated Private Sector Housing sub group (see below) to support both national and local strategies to improve the sector.

-The sub group last met on 26 November and was represented by the five local authorities of South Essex and chaired by Louisa Moss, Assistant Director – Housing & Community Services, Rochford District Council.
-The minutes provide a useful overview of what’s happening in the private housing sector in South Essex and includes an initial response to The Evolving PRS (Rugg / Rhodes report) and updates on stock modelling, empty homes, homeless provision / latest bidding, landlord forums and new legislation.
+The sub group last met on 13 March 2019 and was represented by the five local authorities of South Essex and chaired by Louisa Moss, Assistant Director – Housing & Community Services, Rochford District Council.
+The minutes are listed below and provide a useful overview of what’s happening in the private housing sector in South Essex and includes an initial response to The Evolving PRS (Rugg / Rhodes report) and updates on stock modelling, empty homes, homeless provision / latest bidding, landlord forums and new legislation.